Ekatmil/Efficient-representation-of-k-mers-sets/README.md

  - *st* is superstring
  - *bn* is bitstring

- To create superstring with default mask from the bitstring mask
+ To create superstring with default mask from the bitstring mask.
  ##### Algorithm [applyMask]:
  		Lower all chars of st that are represented by 0 in the bn

   **Output**:
- Superstring with default mask
+ Superstring with default mask.

 - [**def testAll (st, lst, k, *bn)**](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/main/main/testStr.py#L48), where
 	- *st* is superstring